aaghamohammadi/pysolorie/README.md

 - Finding the optimal tilt angle for a fixed solar panel, assuming a clear-sky condition.
 - Plotting the optimal tilt angle over a range of days.
-- Plotting the direct irradiation over a range of days.
+- Plotting the daily direct irradiation energy over a range of days.
 - Generating a CSV, JSON, or XML report detailing the optimal tilt angle over a range of days.
 - Calculating the sunrise and sunset hour angles for a specific day.
 - Utilizing Hottel's model to quantify clear-sky conditions and estimate the atmospheric transmission of clear-sky beam radiation.